podtserkovskiy/yii2-user-db-log/README.md

         ],
     ],
 ```
-3. Simply use it in your code by  :
+Simply use it in your code by in any ActiveRecord class :

 ```
 public function behaviors()